retroelec/T-HMI-C64/README.md

 - connect T-HMI VDD to iduino V pin (red cable)
 - connect T-HMI GND to iduino G pin (black cable)
 - connect T-HMI IO18 to iduino D pin (for D button, yellow cable)
+- optional: connect T-HMI IO17 to iduino B pin to simulate pressing the space bar (for B button, white cable)

 Switch voltage to 3.3V on the iduino module.

 If you do not use an iduino joystick or choose to use other pins on the development board,